 One of the major themes in flooring design today is the use of natural materials.
-Flooring is one of the primary elements of any living space, and for a home with a natural look and vibe, plastic fibers and manufactured colors just won't do.
-While most carpeting is made up at least partially of synthetic fibers, there are a few choices that are entirely natural.
-These are prized for their rich textures and authentic natural weave and the fact that they are made from eco-friendly renewable resources.
+Flooring is one of the primary elements of any living space, and for a home with a natural look and atmosphere, plastic fibers in colors created by chemical dyes just won't do.
+While most carpeting is made up at least partially of synthetic fibers, consumers who prefer entirely natural materials do have a few choices when it comes to carpeting.
+These carpets are prized for their rich textures and authentic natural weave and the fact that they are made from eco-friendly renewable resources.

 01 of 05

-Wool is the most common natural fiber flooring and is used in both carpets and rugs.
-This material is strong and resistant to stains, piling, and fire.
-It also has a natural coating that causes small amounts of water to bead up on its surface.
-Wool is a wonderful choice as an insulating floor because its fibers trap air, giving it both soundproofing and thermal insulating properties.&
+Wool is the most common natural fiber flooring material, used in both carpets and area rugs.
+This material is strong and resistant to stains, pilling, and fire.
+Wool also has a natural lanolin coating that causes small amounts of water to bead up on the surface.
+Wool is a wonderful choice as an insulating floor because its fibers trap air, giving it both soundproofing and thermal insulating properties.
+All these virtues combine in a product that has a soft, cushiony feel, making wool carpeting a premium flooring material.
+Unfortunately, you will pay for that premium—wool carpets are generally much more expensive than their synthetic counterparts.

 Despite the fact that small spills will be deflected by the individual fibers, wool still needs to be installed in a relatively dry area and should not be immersed in water, or mildew may form.
 In some cases, wool can be blended with hemp fibers to create a carpet that is resistant to the growth of mold and mildew.